ornskoldsvikskommun/Frends.Kungsbacka.Json/README.md

 {
     // Use writer to output data
     // Context contains JSON object
-    // arguments contain what's supplied as an argument when calling the helper })
+    // arguments contain the arguments supplied when calling the helper })
 ```